 .
 The Dry season (late June to October)

-is generally the best time for game viewing throughout.
-At this time the bush is less dense and animals tend to congregate around waterholes.
+is generally the best time for wildlife viewing throughout.
+At this time, the bush is less dense, and animals tend to congregate around waterholes.
 The Wet season (November-May)

 and Western circuit

 are less accessible in the long rains (March to May)

 and some lodges close in that period.